fivetran/dbt_jira/README.md

-# Jira
+# Jira (docs once everything is 100% final)

 This package models Jira data from [Fivetran's connector](https://fivetran.com/docs/applications/jira).
-It uses data in the format described by [this ERD](https://docs.google.com/presentation/d/1UPq2CWnqQpbjLxkTrcWvAekaZ0o0OdzXODTVmUXeGvs/edit#slide=id.g5f1e6b049a_8_0).
+It uses data in the format described by [this ERD](https://fivetran.com/docs/applications/jira/#schemainformation).

 > Note: This schema applies to Jira connections set up or fully re-synced after September 10, 2020.